 Is a fixed-benefit plan the right choice for you?
 Get an Assurant Health Access Quote

-Major Medical Insurance – broad coverage and many deductible options
+Major Medical Insurance – broad financial protection and deductible options

 With Assurant Health’s Major Medical plans, there are multiple ways to customize your plan to suit your needs.
-You can choose from various lower or higher deductible plans.
-No matter the plan, you’ll get the broad medical and financial protection that comes with having a major medical plan.3
+You can choose from various deductible and coinsurance levels, copay options and the ability to add a health savings account.
+No matter the plan, you’ll get the broad medical and financial protection that comes with having a major medical plan.

 Here are two scenarios to help you figure out what deductible would work best for you.

 You may not go to the doctor that often, but you worry about what could happen to you in the next year.
-You feel more comfortable with a lower deductible plan that has a higher monthly premium so you can worry less if something does happen to you.
+You feel more comfortable with a plan that has a lower out-of-pocket limit and a higher monthly premium so you can worry less if something does happen to you.

 For you, having a lower monthly premium makes sense because you rarely go to the doctor.
-You’re willing to accept the responsibility of paying a higher deductible and have the funds to pay if you need medical treatment.
+You’re willing to accept the responsibility of paying more out-of-pocket expenses and have the funds to pay if you need medical treatment.

 Does this sound like the broad coverage you’re looking for?
 Get a Major Medical Quote